MLH/mlh-hackathon-organizer-guide/Organizer-Resources/Software-for-Hackathons.md

 * [Nucleus](https://github.com/hacktx/nucleus) - An extensible and comprehensive hackathon application system that integrates with MyMLH, Slack and more from HackTX.
 Built using **PHP**.

+## Communication

+* [Slack](https://slack.com) - A simple, extensible, free to use communication tool that can be used for almost anything at hackathons.

 ## Mentorship

 * [HelpQ](https://github.com/ehzhang/HELPq) - An extensible real-time queue application for mentorship at hackathons.
 Built using **Meteor** by the HackMIT team.